 Is Lisbon a good place to live?

-Lisbon is one of the best cities to live as an expat, with a relatively low cost of living, high quality of life, excellent weather, and welcoming locals.
-The city also has many excellent international schools, good healthcare, and extensive public transport options.
+Lisbon is one of the best cities for expats and digital nomads, offering a relatively low cost of living, high quality of life, and a welcoming environment.
+The city provides excellent international schools, good healthcare, and extensive public transport, making it an attractive option for many.

 How does the cost of living in Lisbon compare to living in major cities in other countries in Western Europe?